Kindrad/Kenshi_IO_Continued/README.md

 + Added support for exporting alpha from main vertex color.
 (The older "alpha" secondary vertex color set still works)

 # Bugfixes compared to original:
-+ Fixed mesh collider export
 + Fixes bug when exporting multiple animations at once, animations no longer stack last frame of previous animation.
 + Fixed issue with bone constraints, drivers, etc not being applied to animations on export.
 + Fixed bug related to certain meshes failing to import vertex colors.
-+ Fixed fatal crash when importing .mesh files into Blender 3.2
++ Fixes numerous crashes and bugs when using Blender versions 2.9 and later.
++ Fixes mesh collider export
 + I'm sure there are others and I can't remember what they were...

 # Known outstanding issues: